Walmart to pay $138M over Brazil corruption

 According to the Securities and Exchange Commission, companies including Halliburton, Anheuser-Busch InBev, JPMorgan and Panasonic Corp. have all reached multimillion settlements under the Foreign Corrupt Practices Act since 2016.

 Bentonville, Arkansas-based Walmart, one of the world’s largest retailers, recently reported quarterly earnings of $3.84 billion.
+It announced last year that after “a thoughtful and deliberate review,” it decided to sell 80 percent of its stake in Walmart Brazil to Advent International, at a loss of $4.5 billion.
+At the time, the subsidiary had 438 stores in 18 Brazilian states.

+AP Correspondent Yesica Fisch in Rio de Janeiro contributed to this story.